algolia/jekyll-algolia/docs-src/src/faq.md

 ## One of my records is too big.
 What can I do?

-If you get an error about one of your record being too big, be sure to update the plugin to the latest version.
+If you get an error about one of your records being too big, be sure to update the plugin to the latest version.
 We keep improving the plugin with ways of making the records smaller.